 The Gateway Initiative

-The Gateway Initiative is a program delivered in partnership with the Calgary Police Service and Calgary Neighborhoods, designed to connect police, young people, their families and community resources.
-Gateway is designed to intervene with youth between the ages of 12 and 17, who commit a first or second-time minor, non-violent, chargeable offence.
+The Gateway Initiative is a program delivered in partnership with the Calgary Police Service and The City of Calgary – Calgary Neighborhoods, designed to connect police, youth, their families, and community agencies.
+The Gateway Initiative is designed to intervene with youth aged 12 to 17, who commit a first or second-time minor, non-violent, chargeable offence.
 The youth must accept responsibility for the offence and be willing to participate in the program.

-The program coordinator is the single point of contact for referrals from Calgary Police officers.
-This initiative offers quick access to effective intervention for youth, and allows police and court resources to focus on more serious crime.
-The Gateway Initiative addresses the causes of crime at both the individual and community levels, and provides youth and families with access, through referral, to community resources.
+This initiative offers quick access to effective intervention for youth and allows police and court resources to focus on more serious crime.
+The Gateway Initiative addresses the causes of crime at both the individual and community level and provides youth and families with access to community resources.

-The Youth Criminal Justice Act (YCJA) places an increased emphasis on police to use discretion when encountering youth.
-The legislation also aims to reduce the number of youth entering the formal justice system.
-The Gateway Initiative is an “Extrajudicial Measures” program under Section 6 of the YCJA.
+The Youth Criminal Justice Act (YCJA) places an increased emphasis on the ability for police to use discretion when encountering youth.
+The legislation also aims to reduce the number of youths entering the formal justice system.
+The Gateway Initiative is an “extrajudicial measures” program under Section 6 of the YCJA.